A commonly recurring Whole Plot Reference.

 - Mathnet, already a spoof of Dragnet, has an episode called "The View From the Rear Terrace" in which Kate Monday injures her knee and becomes convinced her neighbor is building a bomb.
 Her partner George is busy with a case involving an anti-bank prankster, but still finds time to disprove her allegations, leading to an unintentional case of Crying Wolf when the neighbor finally does build a bomb.
 In the end it turns out the two of them were Working the Same Case.

-- When Reese from Person of Interest gets shot in the leg, he doesn't get time off: he gets installed in a hotel and tasked with monitoring his neighbors.
+- When Reese from Person of Interest gets shot in the leg and abdomen, he doesn't get time off: he gets installed in a hotel and tasked with monitoring his neighbors.
 He's assisted by Finch, who, while decidedly less attractive than Grace Kelly, fills the inexperienced-and-nonthreatening role perfectly.
 The final confrontation even features a crutch duel.

 - Raising Hope has "Murder, She Hoped," which came complete with faithful reproductions of some of Grace Kelly's more memorable outfits.